baxeaz/deadline-cloud-for-unreal-engine/docs/source/docs_usage/p4_credentials_management.rst

 Conclusions
 ***********

 #.
+Perforce connection credentials can be stored in centralized location in Secrets Manager from a
+   secret your workers will retrieve at runtime.
+Be aware that with UGS this method currently requires exposing these credentials to your job logs in your account.
+Consider using a data protection policy to hide them.
+This will work for both CMF and SMF.
+#.
 If you have a CMF farm, where all workers are inside a network that is not accessible from the outside,
    then you can use a single P4 admin user on all workers, changing only ``P4PORT`` if necessary.
    Optionally, you can pass the credentials within the Job Environment.